Until European travel becomes fully open to Americans, here's a reminder of the fun that awaits us in Europe.

 With its steel-and-glass Modernist buildings and dedication to green living, Stockholm has the feel of a gleaming metropolis, but it offers a satisfying mix of old and new, from a well-preserved 17th-century warship to its glittering 20th-century City Hall.

-Before you visit, check out the city's well-done tourist information website, and when you arrive, buy a Stockholm Card, covering nearly every sight and all public transit.
+Before you visit, check out the city's well-done tourist information website, and when you arrive, consider a Stockholm Pass, covering more than 60 sights, with an option to add on a transit pass.
 (Only a Swedish meatball would drive his car in Stockholm; park it and use the excellent public transportation system instead.)

 Famous Swedes include Astrid Lindgren, author of Pippi Longstocking (found in bookstores all over town), and Sweden's most famous sculptor, Carl Milles, whose statues are strikingly displayed in Stockholm's dramatic cliffside Millesgården.